 The City council appoints elected members to corporately oversee the work of the Children's Social Work Service and delegates certain responsibilities to the Deputy Director (Safeguarding and Specialist services) who is the responsible individual for financial management, management systems and the safe care of children.

-The Head of Service for Looked After Children is the Agency Decision Maker for fostering.
+The Head of Service is the Agency Decision Maker for fostering.